balikujcz/dotnet-api-client/README.md

 }
 ```

-## Usage
+## âœ¨ Usage

-The Balíkuj.cz HTTP Client library provides pre-written methods for all supported endpoints, making it easy to interact with the Balíkuj.cz API.
+The BalÃ­kuj.cz HTTP Client library provides pre-written methods for all supported endpoints, making it easy to interact with the BalÃ­kuj.cz API.
 Each API controller has an associated `ServiceExample` file, which demonstrates how to call the methods of the HTTP client.
 These examples show you how to set the required models, pass IDs, and handle responses.
-You can find all exmaples in Balikuj.Client.Example "Services" folder
+You can find all exmaples in Balikuj.Client.Example "Services" folder.

 ### Example: Getting a list of applications

-Here's a basic example of how to call Application controller method to get list of applications:
+Here's a basic example of how to call Application endpoint to get list of applications:

 ```csharp
 using Balikuj.Client.Models.Application;